First Financial (THFF)

 AI Analysis | Feedback

-First Financial Corporation (THFF) is a financial holding company that operates primarily through its subsidiary, First Financial Bank, N.A.
-As a regional bank, First Financial serves a broad and diverse customer base rather than having a few "major customers" in the traditional sense of specific named companies.
-Its business model involves providing financial products and services to a multitude of individuals and businesses across its operating footprint.
+First Financial Corporation (THFF), as a regional bank holding company, serves a diverse customer base rather than having a few "major customers" in the traditional sense of other public companies.
+Its services cater to both individuals and businesses within its operating regions.
+Therefore, its customers can be categorized as follows:

 AI Analysis | Feedback